 Divorce is hard.
-There are a lot of emotions involved.
-Decisions must be made quickly at times.
-At other times it seems progress is slow and you are happy to do anything.
+You have a lot of emotion.
+You must make hard decisions quickly.
+At other times you feel like progress is slow and you are happy to do anything.

 Below is a list of 10 financial mistakes that you should avoid in your divorce.